everysight-maverick/sdk/tools/README.md

 # Maverick SDK Tools

-This folder contain scripts and tools that supports the SDK.
+This folder contains scripts and tools that supports the SDK.

 Available tools: